Composer and clarinet player, born 20 May 1971 in Oława.

 In 2000, he received the Polityka's Passport Award.
 In 2008, his Symphony No. 2 (2007) was featured on the list of compositions recommended by the International Rostrum of Composers and won him the OPUS Public Media Award for contemporary classical music.

-Paweł Mykietyn plays the clarinet in the Nonstrom Ensemble, a group founded by the composer himself that specializes in the performance of contemporary music.
+Paweł Mykietyn plays the clarinet in the Nonstrom Ensemble, a group founded by the composer himself that specialises in the performance of contemporary music.
 The ensemble includes a piano, cello, and trombone, apart from the clarinet.
-In 1995 Mykietyn took first prize as a clarinetist in the Competition of Young Performers of 20th Century Music organized by the Polish Society of Contemporary Music (Polish section of the ISCM).
+In 1995, Mykietyn took first prize as a clarinet player in the Competition of Young Performers of 20th Century Music organized by the Polish Society of Contemporary Music (Polish section of the ISCM).